rlee287/py_autoupdate/docs/source/contributing.rst

 in the root directory of the repo.
 The config file is ``pytest.ini``.

-To get coverage measurements, use the wrapper scripts in ``test/scripts`` to get a coverage report after running tests.
+To get coverage measurements, use the wrapper scripts in ``test/scripts`` to get a coverage report for the tests.

 Filing an Issue
 ---------------